2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/README.md

 ### Paid

-## What would you need to run AI/ML or even Large Landuage Models in your homelab, test lab at work, etc?
+## What would you need to run AI/ML or even Large Language Models in your homelab, test lab at work, etc?

 ### GPU